BullishAF/crypto-news-observer/src/pages/ads/package1.md

 heroImage: "/crypto.jpg"
 ---

-30 day premium front page ad spot for $500
+- **30 day premium front page ad spot for $500.**
+- **Please be sure to leave the correct E-mail on the payment page, we will contact you thru that E-mail for Ad details within 24 hours of payment**